woossi0/suite/docs/usermanual/source/intro/installation/windows/majorupdate.rst

 Back up GeoServer data directory
 --------------------------------

 Uninstalling OpenGeo Suite 3.x will not remove any of the GeoServer configuration so there is no need to make a back up.
 It can be copied into the correct location during restore.

 For OpenGeo Suite 3.x and earlier the default the data directory is located at :file:`<user_home_directory>\\.opengeo\\data_dir`.

 For OpenGeo Suite 4.x and above the default data directory is located at :file:`C:\\ProgramData\\Boundless\\OpenGeo\\geoserver`.

 Uninstall old version
 ---------------------

-The next step of the process is to uninstall OpenGeo Suite 3.x.
+The next step of the process is to :ref:`uninstall the existing OpenGeo Suite <intro.installation.windows.uninstall>`.
 The uninstaller can be run directly from the Windows Start Menu.

 Install new version
 -------------------

 You are now ready to install the new version of OpenGeo Suite.
 To do so follow the instructions in the :ref:`intro.installation.windows.install` section.

 In order to run the PostGIS restore script you must select the PostGIS client tools as part of the new install.

 .. figure:: img/pg_client_tools.png